mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

     1. 04/22/2022 - 06/10/2022

     2. I have just finished _The Four Agreements_ by Don Miguel Ruiz, a terrific author.
-His book [The Mastery of Love](/categories/learning/book_report/the_mastery_of_love) is one of my favorites, and Ruiz never fails to deliver.
+His book [The Mastery of Love](#) is one of my favorites, and Ruiz never fails to deliver.
 Every line in this book packs a punch and carries great meaning.
 I highly recommend this book to everyone, and I hold every agreement in high regard.

+6.  _Theodore Roosevelt, An Autobiography_ by Theodore Roosevelt

+    1. 03/24/2022 - 07/29/2022

+7.  _Economics in One Lesson_ by Henry Hazlitt

+    1. 08/15/2022 - 09/20/22

-6.  _A New Earth: Awakening to Your Life's Purpose_ by Eckhart Tolle - **[In Progress]**
+8.  _A New Earth: Awakening to Your Life's Purpose_ by Eckhart Tolle - **[In Progress]**

     1. 06/xx/2022 - TBD

     2. A special thank you to my great friend Trevor for gifting this book to me.

+9.  _Pride and Prejudice_ by Jane Austen - **[In Progress]**

+    1. 08/03/2022 - TBD

-7.  _Theodore Roosevelt, An Autobiography_ by Theodore Roosevelt - **[In Progress]**
+10. How Innovation Works by Matt Ridley - **[In Progress]**

-    1. 03/24/2022 - TBD
+    1. 09/03/2022 - TBD

-8.  _The Daily Laws: 366 Meditations on Power, Seduction, Mastery, Strategy, and Human Nature_ by Robert Greene - **[In Progress]**
+11. _The Daily Laws: 366 Meditations on Power, Seduction, Mastery, Strategy, and Human Nature_ by Robert Greene - **[In Progress]**

     1. 11/01/21 - TBD

     2. I read a page a day.

-9.  _Meditations_ by Marcus Aurelius - **[In Progress]**
+12. _Meditations_ by Marcus Aurelius - **[In Progress]**

     1. I occasionally read a single passage.

     2. N/A - TBD

-10. _Analysis I_ by Terrance Tao - **[Paused]**
+13. _Analysis I_ by Terrance Tao - **[Paused]**

     1. 12/31/2021 - TBD

 # Books to Read

 1. The 48 Laws of Power by Robert Greene

+2. Running Lean

-2. The Infinite Machine: How an Army of Crypto-hackers Is Building the Next Internet with Ethereum
+3. The Infinite Machine: How an Army of Crypto-hackers Is Building the Next Internet with Ethereum

-3. The Cryptopians: Idealism, Greed, Lies, and the Making of the First Big Cryptocurrency Craze
+4. The Cryptopians: Idealism, Greed, Lies, and the Making of the First Big Cryptocurrency Craze

-4. The Circadian Code by Satchin Panda
+5. The Circadian Code by Satchin Panda

-5. Game Theory by Giacomo Bonanno
+6. Game Theory by Giacomo Bonanno

-6. Power vs. Force: The Hidden Determinants of Human Behavior
+7. Power vs. Force: The Hidden Determinants of Human Behavior

-7. Inner Engineering: A Yogi's Guide to Joy by Sadguru
+8. Inner Engineering: A Yogi's Guide to Joy by Sadguru

-8. The 50th Law
+9. The 50th Law

-9. The Iliad by Homer
+10. The Iliad by Homer

-10. The War of Art
+11. The War of Art

-11. The Holy Quran, English Translation
+12. The Holy Quran, English Translation

-12. Macroeconomics: Principles, Applications, and Tools by
+13. Macroeconomics: Principles, Applications, and Tools by